duerrfk/doorbell20/README.md

 # IFTTT DoorBell20 Client

 DoorBell20 can be connected to any BLE client running on a remote machine.
-After receiveing a BLE notification about a door bell event, the client can then trigger local actions or---as done here---can forward the event to a remote IoT cloud service.
-Here we forward events to the popular [If This Then That (IFTTT)](https://ifttt.com/) cloud service.
+After receiveing a BLE notification about a door bell event, the client can then trigger local actions, and can forward the event to a remote IoT cloud service.
+DoorBell20 comes with a client for connecting to the popular [If This Then That (IFTTT)](https://ifttt.com/) cloud service.

 You find the [nodejs](https://nodejs.org/) implementation of the IFTTT client in directory `client/ifttt`.
 With this client, you can use door bell alarm events as triggers for IFTTT.
 IFTTT offers you a broad choice of actions such as showing a notification on your smartphone when the bell rings, playing a sound on your phone, or sending a tweet to Twitter (if that makes sense to you).
 You could also trigger other IoT devices like an IP camera making a picture of the one standing at the door.